 It doesn't take much to open up a vulnerability by mistake, like opening up a port for team members to access or test something temporarily, then forgetting to close it again.
 The vulnerability will sit there, un-noticed, waiting to be exploited.

-When we built Hava for use in our cloud consulting practice, not only were we looking for an easier way to document new client infrastructure, we were also looking for a much easier way to visualize network traffic from a security perspective without having to spend days or sometimes weeks lost in console settings manually building a picture of what was going on.
+When we built Hava for use in our cloud consulting practice, not only were we looking for an easier way to document new client infrastructure with the AWS diagram generator, we were also looking for a much easier way to visualize network traffic from a security perspective without having to spend days or sometimes weeks lost in console settings manually building a picture of what was going on.

 The security view in hava.io lays out the security groups in an easy to understand visualized diagram with the open ports overlaid so you can see where traffic enters and routes to once in the network.